 We hope to introduce this to the Riding Club this year, based at Pewsey Vale Riding Centre.
 This will only be on offer to the experienced rider as the horses can be very forward going and riders could be in the saddle from one up to three days.

-For more information regarding trekking or trail/ Long distance riding, contact our Chair Abby or Secretary Elise.
+For more information regarding trekking or trail/ long distance riding, get in touch with us.

 We are delighted to add vaulting to our list of equestrain sports!
 If you dont know what it is, it consists of doing gymnastics on a moving horse (watching some vaulting on youtube is highly recommended for this to make sense!!)
 This is done at Tidworth Garrison Saddle Club.